developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutdatacaptureprofilePt4/index.md

 ###Creating Broadcast Intent UI
 Then we will create the UI for displaying Barcode data to the user.

-1. Select "activity_msr.xml" from "Package Explorer" in Eclipse.
+1. Select "activity_msr.xml" from "Package Explorer".

 2. Remove the default "TextView".
 3. Add the following TextView.